klausi/klau.si/content/blog/2018-08-31-benchmarking-a-rust-web-application.md

 ## Observing benchmark regressions

 Now that we have established a performance base line we can change or refactor our code and check what happens to our benchmark numbers.
-My Rustnish project is built on the Hyper library version 0.11, let's see what happens if I update and rewrite to Hyper 0.12 (code in the [hyper-0.12-upgrade branch](https://github.com/klausi/rustnish/tree/hyper-0.12-upgrade)) and run the same benchmark:
+My Rustnish project is built on the Hyper library version 0.11, let's see what happens if I update and rewrite to Hyper 0.12 and run the same benchmark:

 ```
 test a_1_request                       ... bench:     554,467 ns/iter (+/- 75,441)